pubky/pubky-knowledge-base/FAQ.md

 **Q56.
 What if my ISP censors my homeserver?**
 Switch hosts, use Tor/VPN, republish PKARR.

 **Q57.
 How often does PKARR update?**
 Periodically, every few hours is typical.
+See [republishing research](https://github.com/pubky/pkarr-churn/blob/main/results-node_decay.md) for details.

 **Q58.
 What if I spam the DHT?**
 You'll be rate-limited.
 Publish sensibly.